⏳ 16 min read · Last updated: August 2026

 💧 Physical Washing at the Sink

-To wash an infested hydroponic plant safely:
+To wash an infested hydroponic plant safely, work through these steps in order:

 - Tilt the plant at a 45-degree angle over the sink.